dw-jet/tech-writing-samples/src/documentation.md

 # Documentation Samples

-The following samples are from documentation of systems that I built or supported over the years.
-Sensitive details have been rewritten or modified where necessary.
+The following samples are documentation that I've written for real-world projects.
+If things look strange it may be because sensitive details have been rewritten or modified where necessary.

 All samples are written in markdown and built for the web with [mdBook](https://rust-lang.github.io/mdBook/).